 The marsh restoration complements a new park master plan that includes restoration of prairie and bottomland hardwood forest and construction of a new visitor center and museum where the significance of the natural setting at San Jacinto will be explored.
 A fully accessible trail is 1500 feet long, including 900 feet of all-weather trail through coastal tallgrass prairie, and 600 feet of boardwalk trail, which will take visitors across the marsh to the bottomland forest on the far shore.
 Decks in the marsh and forest provide vantage points for wildlife watching and group programs.

 An Adventurous Educator's Guide to the San Jacinto Battleground State Historic Site's Habitats and Interpretive Trail is designed to provide information, tools, and activities to educators who desire to introduce their students to the wonders of locally, ecologically, and historically important habitats.
-This guidebook uses the powerful method of environmental education to introduce student to the fragile habitats of the coastal prairie, tidal wetlands, and bottomland hardwood forests.
+This guidebook uses the powerful method of environmental education to introduce students to the fragile habitats of the coastal prairie, tidal wetlands, and bottomland hardwood forests.
 This guidebook allows teachers to bring their students to the site prepared to discover and learn and capable of making educated decisions about their interactions and relationships with the local environment.

 Get a free guide while supplies last!